 "The Atlantis Project provides an extraordinary opportunity because it provides a variety of valuable experiences in a healthcare setting, a network in the healthcare field and one-on-one career advising.
 The doctors that teach you are extremely thoughtful, even if it's making sure you understand the patient guidelines or just further explain medical terminology."

 CLICK HERE FOR MORE STUDENT REVIEWS

-Admissions are rolling, but placements are limited.
+Admissions are rolling, but placements are filling quickly.